SystemsApproach/private5g/ran.rst

 would likely service multiple RUs.
 The use of mmWave in 5G is likely to make this later configuration all the more common.

-Also note that the split-RAN changes the nature of the Backhaul Network, which in 4G connected the base stations (eNBs) back to the Mobile Core.
+Also note that the split-RAN changes the nature of the Backhaul Network, which originally connected the base stations back to the Mobile Core.
 With the split-RAN there are multiple connections, which are officially labeled as follows.

 -  RU-DU connectivity is called the Fronthaul
 -  DU-CU connectivity is called the Midhaul